orlp/golf-cpu/specification.md

 ### _GOLF_ reference assembler.

 The reference assembler is written in Python3.
+It turns a human readable assembly file into binary code that can run on the _GOLF_.
+The format is a simple one-instruction-per-line, with commas seperating arguments.
+The destination register(s) always come before the operands:

+    add a, b, c ; a = b + c

 The assembler supports a couple quality-of-life enhancements over just a series of instructions: